When generations genuinely connect, everything changes.

 The Heart & Soul Story team is passionate about providing social impact across the following areas

-Impact is more than numbers on a page — it’s the quality of connection we create between generations.
 Our approach to intergenerational evaluation blends evidence-based tools with the lived experience of participants, families, educators and aged-care teams.
-We define success through shifts in belonging, empathy, confidence and community participation, and we measure what matters: real human change.
-Our programs are continuously reviewed and refined, using participant feedback, reflective practice and apporpiate evaluation frameworks.
-This commitment to learning ensures our intergenerational experiences remain safe, meaningful and transformative for both young people and older adults.
+We define success through shifts in belonging, empathy, confidence and community participation, and we measure what matters: real human change. → Learn More

 Heart & Soul Story Team